klausru/dev_medienpaed/README.md

 ### Some tricks and features
 * Supports Videoabstracts.
 Videofiles uploaded as "videoabstract" will be displayed on the landing page
-* fully responsive, built with flex <div>s, order <div>s for mobile view by ranking
+* fully responsive, built with flex DIVs, order DIVs for mobile view by ranking
 * supports "missing covers" (future dev is to generate a SVG from the first page of the article PDF.
 [See the thread in the PKP forum](https://forum.pkp.sfu.ca/t/automatically-generate-article-covers-thumbnails-from-pdf/65217)

-* Fully generative <svg> Issue covers.
+* Fully generative SVG Issue covers.
 Just add a <svg> background.
 Content will be retrieved from database.
 Plugin is in development

 * Alternatively: semi-generative SVG issue covers (will be uploaded and live shortly) built with https://github.com/processing/p5.js and https://github.com/zenozeng/p5.js-svg
   * Version mountains is based on https://github.com/anokhee/generative-landscapes/blob/master/p5js-version/index.js